 Parameter Description Server URL Enter the URL for the external captive portal server.
 Redirect URL Specify a redirect URL if you want to redirect the users to another URL.
-Allowed domains Slide the toggle switches to enabled (), to allow access to social network domains.
-Enter a domain name in the New domain name and click + to add additional domains.
+Allowed domains Slide the toggle switches to enabled (\bigcirc), to allow access to social network domains.
+Enter a domain name in the New domain name and click \dotplus to add additional domains.
 This allows unrestricted access to additional domains.
 Send RADIUS Accounting Slide the toggle switch to enabled (), to ensure the Instant On AP sends a status-server request to determine the actual state of the accounting server before marking the server as unavailable.
-Primary RADIUS Server Configure a primary RADIUS server for authentication by updating the following fields: Server IP address-Enter the IP address of the external RADIUS server.
+Primary RADIUS Server Configure a primary RADIUS server for authentication by updating the following fields: Server IP address or domain name-Enter the IP address or fully qualified domain name of the external RADIUS server.
 Shared secret-Enter a shared key for communicating with the external RADIUS server.
 Click the More RADIUS parameters link to configure the following parameters: Server timeout-Specify a timeout value in seconds.
 The value determines the timeout for one RADIUS request.
 The Instant On AP retries to send the request several times (as configured in the Retry count) before the user gets disconnected.
 Retry count-Specify a number between 1 and 5.
 Indicates the maximum number of authentication requests that are sent to the server group, and the default value is 3 requests.
 Authentication port-Enter the authorization port number of the external RADIUS server within the range of 1-65,535.
 The default port number is 1812.
 Accounting port-Enter the accounting port number within the range of 1-65,535.
 This port is used for sending accounting records to the RADIUS server.
 The default port number is 1813.
-Configure the following settings under Network Access Attributes. if you wish to Configure the following settings under Network Access Attributes , if you wish to proxy all RADIUS requests from the Instant On AP to the client.
+Configure the following settings under Network Access Attributes, if you wish to proxy all RADIUS requests from the Instant On AP to the client.
+NAS identifier-Enter a string value for RADIUS server.
+NAS IP address-Select one of the following options if your Instant On devices are configured in a private network mode.
+The options below determine how the RADIUS authentication takes place across all networks.
+Use device IP (default)-This is the default setting.
+The RADIUS requests and NAS IP address will originate from each device authenticating the clients.